 How does the Northern California scene evolved since the early days of skating?

-The level and difficulty of skating has constantly increased since the 90’s out here in Northern California.
+The level and difficulty of skating have constantly increased since the 90’s out here in Northern California.
 It’s like my friends have aged like fine wine.
-You go to spots and they skate them with so much confidence and you can see how seasoned they are.
-The real difference is back then you skated a spot and everyone would skate it, but today most are very selective with their spots and what tricks they want to accomplish.
-Our scene is very rich with history and we’ll continue to be influential.
+You go-to spots and they skate them with so much confidence, and you can see how seasoned they are.
+The real difference is back then, you skated a spot, and everyone would skate it, but today most are very selective with their spots and what tricks they want to accomplish.
+Our scene is vibrant with history, and we’ll continue to be influential.

 Has COVID-19 changed how you guys go out skating and shooting?

 Absolutely!
-A lot of the friends have been skating on their own, but there are some who are comfortable skating together (around 7-8 people total).
+Many friends have been skating on their own, but some are comfortable skating together (around 7-8 people in total).
 I’m one of those who are comfortable being around others.
-We are aware at all times and respect everyones space as they want.
-The upside to the Covid 19 situation is the streets have been empty and it’s been free rein on all the spots we couldn’t skate before or would have a really hard time trying to skate.
+We are aware at all times and respect everyone’s space as they want.
+The Covid 19 situation’s upside is the streets have been empty, and it’s been free rein on all the spots we couldn’t skate before or would have a tough time trying to skate.
 I’ve shot so many photos in the past two months!

 Victor Arias back royale